jpmacolino/CryptoPlayground/README.md

 # CryptoPlayground

 DISCLAIMER: This is not meant for anyone to use in actual trading of crypto assets.
-I mean, I will, but you shouldn't, especially not if you're just relying on my work here.
+I might, but you shouldn't, especially not if you're just relying on my work here.

 Since I'm currently looking for work in data science, I figured I'd take the opportunity to kill the proverbial two birds with one stone.
 While I work to generate income trading crypto (a risky and not recommended endeavor), I beieve pulling insights from the data will provide me an advantage.
 Further, this serves to show how accuractely (or inaccurately as it may end up) I am able to build price prediction models in Python.